Resource Hub: Chronic Kidney Disease (CKD) screening

 Consumer resources

-Visit the Kidney Health Australia (KHA) website for consumer resources to support your patient with understanding and managing CKD.
+The Kidney Health Australia (KHA) website has several consumer resources to support your patients with understanding and managing CKD.

 Continuing Professional Development (CPD)

-Time spent reviewing the chronic kidney disease screening report and exploring improvement opportunities will contribute towards 12 (6 MO, 5RP and 1EA) CPD hours.
+Time spent reviewing the CKD screening report,conducting a mini-audit of 10 patients, and exploring improvement opportunities will contribute towards 12 (6 MO, 5RP and 1EA) CPD hours.

 Frequently Asked Questions (FAQs)